L4Re/l4re.org/src/performance.rst

 kernel.

-The following table provides IPC performance numbers for a single IPC on various popular platforms.
+The following table provides IPC performance numbers for a single IPC on various popular platforms (average over multiple ten thousand calls).
 To perform the measurement, the L4Re microkernel has been configured in its performance configuration ``CONFIG_PERFORMANCE=y``, i.e., without assertions.

 The source code of the benchmark program can be found `here
 <https://github.com/l4re/ipcbench/>`_.
 The images used to measure those are